View all web browser and mobile devices available in our cloud-based test lab.

 But manual testing cannot meet the development pace.
 It is then pushed to the end of the cycle.
 As a result, teams need to add a manual regression — also called “stabilization phase” — at the end of the sprint.
 Instead of reducing the release cadence, they extend it.

-Either hire the right skillset to execute on automated tests or train your team to do it the right way.
+Either hire personnel with the right skill set to execute automated tests or train your team to do it the right way.

-If you're just getting started with automation, the process is similar to riding a bike.
+Another critical web and mobile testing challenge is stabilizing their tests before starting the automation process.
+The process of getting started with test automation is similar to riding a bike.
 Before you take off, you need to balance.

 We often see DevOps teams building all their tests and running them together without stabilizing first.
 The result is failure, frustration, and trust issues with automation.
 Because of this, teams revert back to manual testing.